Slots Play Systems

 This system is best played in the early morning hours.
 You’ll have a much better chance of getting at all the machines when the casino is least busy.
 The size of your session stake determines which denomination of machines you should choose.
 Play nickels or quarters if the total amount of your stake is $50 or consider dollar machines if your bankroll is more than $100.

-a) Find a bank or carousel of promising machines, preferably a group where the sign above proclaims a high return percentage
+- Find a bank or carousel of promising machines, preferably a group where the sign above proclaims a high return percentage.

 The carousel system gives you an opportunity to test all the machines in a group with the goal of discovering which one might be the loosest of the lot.
 This would be extremely valuable information for future sessions.

-Next Chapter: from slots play systems to slot myths and truths
+Next Chapter: from slots play systems to Slots Quiz.